-Born in New Orleans, Ernest Morial grew up in the city’s Seventh Ward.
+Born in New Orleans, Louisiana on October 9, 1929, Ernest “Dutch” Morial grew up in the city’s English and French-speaking Seventh Ward.
 His father was a cigar maker and his mother was a seamstress.
-Graduating from Xavier University, a historically black Catholic institution, he became the first African American to receive a law degree from Louisiana State University.
-Battling segregation in the courtroom, he was elected president of the local NAACP chapter, and later elected to the Louisiana State legislature, becoming the first black member since Reconstruction.
-Later, he became the first Juvenile Court judge, and the first Circuit Court of Appeals judge of his race in Louisiana.
+Graduating from Xavier University, a historically black Catholic institution in 1951, he became the first African American to receive a law degree from Louisiana State University in 1954.
+Battling segregation in the courtroom, he was elected president of the local NAACP chapter.
+In 1967 Morial became the first African American elected to the Louisiana State legislature since Reconstruction.
+Later, he became the first Juvenile Court judge in 1970, and the first Circuit Court of Appeals judge of his race in Louisiana in 1974.

 In 1977 Morial was elected the first African American mayor of New Orleans, with 95% of the black vote, and 20% of the white vote, mostly from the city’s middle and upper-class Uptown neighborhoods.
 His leadership style was often described as arrogant and abrasive.
 When police officers went on strike in 1979 he refused to compromise, announcing his stand with his hand inside his coat in a Napoleonic gesture.